ugr-sail/sinergym/docs/source/pages/rewards.rst

 Defining a reward function is one of the most important things in reinforcement learning.
-Consequently, *Sinergym* allows you to define your own reward functions or use the ones we have already implemented (see code below).
+Consequently, *Sinergym* allows you to define your own reward functions or use the ones we have already implemented (see section bellow).

 -  ``LinearReward`` implements a **linear reward** function, where both energy consumption and thermal discomfort are normalized and add together with different weights.